Lattices of flats for symplectic matroids: Shellability

-The proof of the second condition is the same as in the separate case $rank(\mathcal{L})=3$ as by lemma [5.8] no atom is the star of the previous atom in the linear order $\omega_i$.
+The proof of the second condition is the same as in the separate case $rank(\mathcal{L})=3$ as linear order $\omega_i$ starts with a geometric independent set which cannot contain an atom and its star..